WohlSoft/Moondust-Devkit-Help/Editing/Placing.md

 - **Rectangle** - the tool which placing the items by filling of rectangle zones.
 This useful for draw big walls or fill lot of holes.
 - **Circle** - the tool which placing the items by filling of round zones.
-Works similar to Rectnalgle.
+Works similar to Rectangle.
 - **Line** - the tool which allow draw line of items.
-This tool useful for draw slopes, colomns, and long platforms.
+This tool useful for draw slopes, columns, and long platforms.
 - **Flood fill** - the tool which allow fill closed range of random shape.
 This tool useful if you need to fill with items the zone of random-shape.
 - **Overwrite mode** - This feature giving able to replace items already